 Fear of judgment

-There’s this feeling though, when you’re a mom that uses cannabis that you’ll be judged, this of course depends on where you live and your circumstances.
+Moms are often held to impossibly high standards, every choice we make is scrutinized and it can be hard not to feel judged.
+Nobody likes to feel judged, especially when it comes to your ability to parent and using cannabis carries a stigma.
+This of course depends on where you live and your circumstances.
 However, even when it’s now legal in Canada, in Vancouver no less, a place known as “Vansterdam” for its tolerance to marijuana, even here many women I know still hide their cannabis use.
 They hide it because they’re afraid their employers or clients might find out and that will effect them at work.
 Maybe they won’t get that promotion or that client won’t hire them.
 Many still fear judgment from other moms or family members.

 The other day I wore my Canadian Cannabis shirt to pick up my daughter.
-I was worried though, that perhaps it was inappropriate for school, that some parents might think I’m advertising cannabis to minors and I didn’t want to deal with that, or make things uncomfortable for my daughter.
-So I zipped up my hoodie and went into the school where I saw another parent with a BC liquor store totebag.
+I was worried though, that perhaps it was inappropriate for school, that some parents might think I’m advertising cannabis to minors.
+I didn’t want to deal with that, or make things uncomfortable for my daughter, so I zipped up my hoodie and went into the school where I saw another parent with a BC liquor store totebag.
 Alcohol has been normalized in society, most people wouldn’t think twice about seeing a parent wearing a shirt with a beer company logo, or carrying a liquor store shopping bag into a school.
-But a cannabis is different, it’s not normalized yet, it’s foreign and strange and still feared by some people who aren’t educated about marijuana.
+But cannabis is different, it’s not normalized yet, it’s foreign and strange and still feared by some people who aren’t educated about marijuana.

 Education will end the stigma